Artificial Intelligence • August 15, 2024

 Are you Data-Ready for AI?

 The rapid progress in AI is bringing important capabilities to the manufacturing industry, and no company can afford to ignore this technology.
-However, its effectiveness will always depend on the quality of data available data to it.
-If you are a manufacturer, the question isn’t whether your company would benefit from AI, but rather whether, is your company data is ready for AI.
+However, its effectiveness will always depend on the quality of data available.
+If you are a manufacturer, the question isn’t whether your company would benefit from AI, but rather whether your data is ready for AI.

 Sung Kim